blakeruprecht/blakeruprecht.github.io/content/compound-lifts.md

 ## Hinge
 - Movement: lift heavy thing off the ground
-- Main Muscles: hamstrings, glutes,
-- Secondary Muscles: spinal erectors, lats, biceps
+- Muscles: hamstrings, glutes, spinal erectors, latissimus dorsi, biceps
 - Examples:
 	- *Hinge*: Romanian Deadlift (RDL), Deadlift, Kb Swing, Glute Bridge
 		- Targets the hamstrings really well.
+Deadlifts/RDL/Swings utilize the back heavily, specifically the lower back (erectors) and lats.
+Other hinge patterns like glute bridges don't use the back much.
 	- *Split*: One Leg RDL
 		- Same, but one side at a time, still hamstring dominant.

 ## Pull
 - Movement: pull the hands towards the body
-- Main Muscles: latissimus dorsi, trapezius (all 3), biceps, rear delts
+- Muscles: latissimus dorsi, trapezius (all 3), biceps, rear delts
 - Examples:
 	- *Vertical*: Pullup/Chinup, Cable Lat Pulldown
 		- Targets the lats more, and chinups are the best bicep grower.